MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 The following are required to complete this hands-on lab:

 - An active Microsoft Azure subscription.
-Use the one you activated in Lab 1, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
+Use the Azure Pass you activated earlier, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) (Windows users only).
 You can either install the full package using the MSI installer, or install just two binaries: putty.exe and puttygen.exe.
-- Docker client (also known as the *Docker Engine CLI*) for [Windows](https://get.docker.com/builds/Windows/x86_64/docker-latest.zip), [OS X](https://get.docker.com/builds/Darwin/x86_64/docker-latest.tgz), or [Linux](https://get.docker.com/builds/Linux/x86_64/docker-latest.tgz)
+- Docker client (also known as the *Docker Engine CLI*) for [Windows](https://get.docker.com/builds/Windows/x86_64/docker-latest.zip), [macOS](https://get.docker.com/builds/Darwin/x86_64/docker-latest.tgz), or [Linux](https://get.docker.com/builds/Linux/x86_64/docker-latest.tgz)

 To install the Docker client for Windows, open https://get.docker.com/builds/Windows/x86_64/docker-latest.zip and copy the executable file named "docker.exe" from the "docker" subdirectory to a local folder.
-To install the Docker client for OS X, open https://get.docker.com/builds/Darwin/x86_64/docker-latest.tgz and copy the executable file named "docker" from the "docker" subdirectory to a local folder.
+To install the Docker client for macOS, open https://get.docker.com/builds/Darwin/x86_64/docker-latest.tgz and copy the executable file named "docker" from the "docker" subdirectory to a local folder.
 To install the Docker client for Linux, open https://get.docker.com/builds/Linux/x86_64/docker-latest.tgz and copy the executable file named "docker" from the "docker" subdirectory to a local folder.
 (You can ignore the other files in the "docker" subdirectory.)

 You do not need to install the Docker client if you already have Docker (or Docker Toolbox) installed on your machine.